-Early diagnosis is also critical for survival, but the non-specific nature of many symptoms of blood cancer worst survival rates are acute myeloid means that referral for cancer tests is often delayed.
+Early diagnosis is also critical for survival, but the non-specific nature of many symptoms of blood cancer often delayed.
 A third of people are diagnosed in an emergency setting, reducing treatment options that would have been available if they were diagnosed earlier.